Simping Island

-Simping (Palau Simping), located in Singkawang City, West Kalimantan, is the smallest island in the world with an area of about 0.5 hectares (2,033 square meters).
+Simping (Pulau Simping), located in Singkawang City, West Kalimantan, is the smallest island in the world with an area of about 0.5 hectares (2,033 square meters).
 This island was previously known as Kelapa Dua Island before getting the name Simping Island.
 Its status as the smallest island in the world has been recognized by the United Nations (UN), as stated on the sign on the bridge to the island.